cchatgpt99/utyansky-index/docs/1_MANIFESTO_V5_2.md

 - **Lego-Compatibility**: Modules (blocks) connect to each other automatically if their indexes are compatible.
 - **Interoperability**: As in modern automation systems, modules understand whether they fit together or if an "adapter" is required.

+- ### 🌐 Cross-Stack Synchronization
+The Index is the ultimate **Inter-System Protocol**.
+It eliminates the "Babel Tower" problem in software development.
+By providing a unified coordinate system, it allows a Python-based AI to precisely interact with a Rust-based engine or a Legacy SQL database as if they were part of the same native library.

 ## 🧪 THE UTYANSKY PERIODIC TABLE (V6.0)
 For global compatibility, all indexes are divided into functional groups (categories):